gewarren/docs/docs/framework/wcf/migrating-from-net-remoting-to-wcf.md

  Normal WCF exchanges of data are by value.
 This guarantees that invoking methods on one of these data objects executes only locally – it will not invoke code on the other tier.
 While it is possible to achieve something like by-reference objects returned *from* the server, it is not possible for a client to pass a by-reference object *to* the server.
 A scenario that requires a conversation back and forth between client and server can be achieved in WCF using a duplex service.
 For more information, see [Duplex Services](./feature-details/duplex-services.md).

 ## Summary
- .NET Remoting is a communication framework intended to be used only within fully-trusted environments.
+ .NET Remoting is a communication framework intended to be used only within fully trusted environments.
 It is a legacy product and supported only for backward compatibility.
 It should not be used to build new applications.
 Conversely, WCF was designed with security in mind and is recommended for new and existing applications.
 Microsoft recommends that existing Remoting applications be migrated to use WCF or ASP.NET Web API instead.